 - Feature Sort Cards These colorful cards have six on a page.
 Print in color and laminate.
 They can then be placed at a center where students are asked to put together a feature, definition and example.

-- Text Feature Notebook Cards Text These are presented in black and white.
+- Notebook Cards These are presented in black and white.
 You may choose to print at 50% sizing and have students glue into their interactive notebooks for reading.
 Or, give full size sets to groups of students.
 Have the students use the cards to create large display posters in the classroom.
-These can then be used as a resource for students during reading workshop.
 For a twist, do not give students the examples.
 Have students find their own examples in magazines.

 - Nonfiction Text Feature Hunt Students simply check off when they find a given feature in their text.

-- Nonfiction Text Feature: How Did it Help Me?
-Students identify which features were found in their text and then tell how each feature helped them understand the text.
+- How Did it Help Me?
+Students identify which features were found in their text.
+They share how each feature helped them understand the text.

-- Nonfiction Text Feature: How Did it Help Me?
+- How Did it Help Me?
 BLANKS – the teacher or students may enter the desired text features, two different versions are provided

-- Interactive Notebook Insert This small chart is designed to have students record three text features they find in their reading.
-They should then go in and tell how the text feature helps their understanding of their text.
+- Interactive Notebook Insert This small chart is designed to have students record three examples they find in their reading.
+They then tell how the text feature helps their understanding of the text.

-You can download this free Text Features Set here (you will need to download both sets):
+You can download this free Nonfiction Text Features Set here (you will need to download both sets):